Brexit: Barnier says UK should have control of its waters | DW | 20.12.2020

 From Brussels, the AP news agency quoted "an EU coastal nation" official as saying the bloc was refusing to yield more than a quarter of fishing quotas it stands to lose, should Britain take full control of its waters.

-British health minister Matt Hancock, whose ministry was preoccupied with a coronavirus mutant, accused the EU of exerting "unreasonable demands."
+British Health Minister Matt Hancock, whose ministry was preoccupied with a coronavirus mutant strain, accused the EU of exerting "unreasonable demands."

 Already on Friday, the EU's Michel Barnier had said "just a few hours" remained to clinch a trade deal to follow the single market and customs union transition that has applied since Britain halted its EU membership in January.